kubermatic/kubermatic/docs/proposals/platform-extensions.md

 	  of KKP.
 	* (4.2) The life-cycle of external extensions SHOULD be tied to the life-cycle of Kubernetes.
+5. Maintainability at runtime
+	* (5.1) External extensions MUST be up- and downgradable at runtime dependent on Kubernetes version.
+	* (5.2) External extensions MUST be uninstallable at runtime.
-5. Access to cluster data
+6. Access to cluster data
-	* (5.1) Extension MAY need access to data from the Master Cluster.
+	* (6.1) Extension MAY need access to data from the Master Cluster.
 For example a mapping of cluster users to SSH keys - to be used for authentication within an extension.